 What is Trichloroacetic acid (TCA)?

-The gold standard for dermatologists, a TCA peel is a cosmetic treatment that uses trichloroacetic acid (TCA) to improve the skin’s appearance.
+The time-tested ingredient for dermatologists, a TCA peel is a cosmetic treatment that uses trichloroacetic acid (TCA) to improve the skin’s appearance.
 TCA is naturally derived from acetic acid (like vinegar).
 TCA is the next-level above glycolic acid and FDA approved Retin-A. A TCA peel works by breaking bonds of the top layer of skin for natural exfoliation and the removal of dead skin cells over a few days.
 It also stimulates new skin cell and collagen growth for smoother, more attractive new layers of skin.
 TCA is used to achieve younger looking skin and to improve the appearance of certain skin conditions like melasma and acne scarring.
 TCA is mostly suitable for all skin types.

 TCA peels are a medium-depth peel that penetrates deeper than glycolic, salicylic, and most of the other acids available over the counter without going to a dermatologist.
 TCA is a medical-grade acid and until Dermatologist’s Choice TCA Advanced Peel, TCA has mainly been applied in a dermatologist office or medical spa.
 TCA is an ideal choice for those with fine lines, scarring, acne, wrinkles, and pigmentation concerns.
 A TCA peel can help be the quick and simple solution for minimizing fine lines, sun damage, and acne scars to name a few.
 TCA is highly effective and can produce exceptional results, similar to visiting the dermatologist.
 These are influencers and models favorite chemical peel.